ankhora/UnityInterview/README.md

 Assignment Overview:
-The current piece code has two following problem statements, the candidate needs to complete the functionality as per ConnectFourDemo.webm video .
+The current piece code has two following problem statements, the candidate needs to complete the functionality as per ConnectFourDemo.webm repo video .

 Details:
 There are two problem statements.
 Firstly, as soon as player clicks the (top row) Arrow, the Red checker is not falling in the corresponding column at last possible row.